mashebang/some-algorithms/README.md

 # random-bachelor-algorithms
-some maths and random algorithms
+some maths and random algorithms made for my bachelor degree's homeworks and experiments